 Ingalba Nature Reserve

 Ingalba Nature Reserve was created in July 1970.
 It covers an area of 4012ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 Ingalba Nature Reserve supports a variety of plant communities including mugga iron bark-black cypress communities on gravelly and rocky areas grading to grey box and white cypress on slightly better soils.
 Ridge tops have thickets of dwarf she-oak casuarina.